jxu9001/CSP_Solver/README.md

-# CSP_Solver
+# CS 4365 Homework 2: CSP Solver

-CSP Solver that I wrote for CS 4365: Artificial Intelligence
+CSP Solver that solves constraint satisfaction problems with backtracking.

-I have included some sample input files.
-To run the solver, type "python3 main.py <var_file> <con_file> <fc_procedure>" into the command line.
+I have included some sample inputs and outputs.